-Insight and analysis on the impact of the new leases standard
+The impact of the new leases standard on the telecommunications sector

 Telecommunication companies should not underestimate the potential impact of the new leases standard that applies from 1 January 2019.